2021 Constitutional Democratic Party of Japan presidential election: Contest

 There was no obvious successor after Edano's resignation and it took some time for the candidates to become clear.
 Initially, only Ogawa and Hiroshi Ogushi expressed clear interest in running.
 Other potential candidates such as Izumi and Nishimura kept their positions ambiguous until close to the date of nominations.
 On the 16th, Izumi announced his candidacy with the endorsement of his own faction.
 In response, Shoichi Kondo's liberal Sanctuary faction, the largest in the party, held a meeting to discuss the election.
 One of their own, Ogawa, already planned to run, but the faction judged him too inexperienced and instead elected to put forward Seiji Osaka as their candidate.
-Nishimura, backed Naoto Kan's faction, announced her candidacy on the afternoon of the 17th.
+Nishimura, backed by Naoto Kan's faction, announced her candidacy on the afternoon of the 17th.
 On the 18th, Takeshi Shina and Ichirō Ozawa's factions both decided to support Izumi.
 Ogawa, whose bid had nearly been sunk by his faction's support for Osaka, held a press conference that evening declaring he would still stand.
 He was able to secure enough sponsors to stand after winning endorsements from Yoshihiko Noda and fellow leadership hopeful Ogushi, who dropped out in his favour.

 With four candidates running and no clear favourite, a runoff was widely expected.
 A survey conducted by the NHK up to the 26th indicated Izumi was in the lead, with support from about 40 Diet members compared to around 20 for the other three candidates.
 A Jiji Press survey reported similar figures: Izumi had around 40 Diet members in his camp, followed by Ogawa with 30, and Osaka and Nishimura in the mid-20s.
 Among prefectural branch leaders, fifteen supported Izumi, seven Osaka, Nishimura six, and Ogawa one.
 They reported that Izumi was favoured to due to his communication skills, while Osaka's backers appreciated his administrative skills.

 In the final days, speculation centered on who would advance to the runoff alongside Izumi; Ogawa was considered most likely.
 The Osaka and Nishimura camps approached him in order to coordinate against Izumi in the runoff.
 With this agreement, they estimated that Ogawa's support in a runoff at around 160 points versus 125 for Izumi.